nwutils/nw-builder/docs/install.md

 # Installation Guide

 Every NW.js release includes a modified Node.js at a specific version.
-Native Node modules (platform dependent code) are not compatible with the NW.js ABI.
-One needs to rebuild them for the specific NW.js version.
-To prevent this scenario, `nw-builder` requires the host Node version to be at least NW.js's Node version.
-It is recommended to use a [Node Version Manager](https://nodejs.org/en/download/package-manager) to manage multiple Node installations.
+By installing a version greater/equal to NW.js's Node version, you get to use the latest features.
+In that case tt is recommended to use a [Node Version Manager](https://nodejs.org/en/download/package-manager) to manage multiple Node installations.
 Consult the [manifest](https://nwjs.io/versions) for what Node version to install.

 With the environment setup, install `nw-builder` using npm: